Search for topics here

 - R.I.P. – Jani Lane (1964-2011) (heavymetaladdiction.com)

 This is a picture of the first known all-African-American heavy metal band.
 Black Death formed in the late 1970’s and hailed from Cleveland, OH where the Rock and Roll Hall of Fame is located.
 Coincidence?
 I think not.
 Read about them here.
-Listen to them here.
+Check out their music here on Amazon.

 The dude standing middle in the back needs to work a bit on his metal face, but the rest of them pretty much blow my metal mind. (via 9GAG)